 The Central Role of Grandparents in Italian Family Life

 In Italy, extended families form the backbone of society, and grandparents and great-grandparents play a crucial role in maintaining close-knit family ties.
-They often provide guidance, support, and love to their children and grandchildren, creating a strong bond across generations.
+They often provide their children and grandchildren guidance, support, and love, creating a strong bond across generations.

 Intergenerational Connections and Traditions